Wormcharming competition

 In addition to the main competition, there is also a competition for the Under-11s.

-Once all teams have found their 1-metre square plot everyone is allowed to begin "Worming Up".
-This is doing whatever you need to do to get the worms out of the ground without digging or forking.
+Once all teams have found their plot (1 metre x 1 yard) everyone is allowed to begin "Worming Up".
+This is doing whatever you need to do to get the worms out of the ground without digging, forking or pouring harmful liquids onto plots.
 "Worming Up" lasts for 5 minutes after which the competition really gets underway - with all teams giving it their best to get as many worms charmed out of the ground as possible in 15 minutes allocated.

 The rules of Wormcharming

-- Teams allowed 5 minutes "Worming Up" and 15 minutes Worm Charming.
+• Teams are given 5 minutes "Worming Up" and 15 minutes Worm Charming

 Wormcharming officials

-Competitons of all forms rely on officials to ensure fair play and worm charming is no exception.
+Competitions of all forms rely on officials to ensure fair play - and worm charming is no exception.
 The Worm Master presides over the Festival.
 The Official Cheat tempts entrants by offering them worms so that they can cheat.
-Old Father Worm Charming offers advice and guidance to would be worm charmers - though just how much advice and guidance he's able to impart remains to be seem as we have a new incumbent this year.
-His predecessor had many years of worm charming experience and was the owner of the Normandy Arms during worm charming's inception.
+Old Father Worm Charming offers advice and guidance to would be worm charmers.
 Finally, there's the International Judge who is the rule of law in all things to do with arbitration in worm charming disputes.
+In order to ensure year-on-year continuity and fairness some of our officials have recruited apprentices who will also be assisting them on the day.